sonyaparau/Bachelor-Reserve-It/README.md

-This is the beginning of a wonderful jurney :))
+This is the beginning of a wonderful journey :))

 Hai sa facem o rezervare